Discover Chile's Lakes Region, a Charming Place to Tour

 Image: verticetv

-The economy is based mainly on agriculture, forestry, livestock, fishing, salmon farming and dairy industry, services and tourism, supported on a wide range of natural scenery throughout its extension, typical food, folk music and traditions, especially in the province of Chiloe.
-The German colonization, mainly between 1850 and 1910, has left an important legacy in all areas of the regional life.
+The local economy primarily relies on agriculture, forestry, livestock, fishing, salmon farming, the dairy industry, services, and tourism.
+These industries are supported by the region's diverse natural landscapes, traditional foods, folk music, and cultural traditions—particularly in the province of Chiloe.
+German colonization, which occurred mainly between 1850 and 1910, has left a lasting legacy in many aspects of regional life.

 How to Get There